Pump Problems Pump Problems — Do I Need a Pool Pump and Filter? Essential Equipment Guide

 In most jurisdictions, pools are legally required to have functioning circulation and filtration systems.
 Health departments typically mandate continuous filtration capabilities to maintain public safety standards.
 Even for private pools, insurance policies often require proper equipment installation and maintenance.

-Safety Warning: Operating a pool without proper filtration creates serious health risks including bacterial infections, eye irritation, and waterborne illnesses.
+Safety Warning: Operating a pool without proper filtration lets water quality deteriorate quickly — the water turns cloudy, sanitizer is harder to maintain, and clarity can drop to where the bottom is not visible.
 Never attempt to maintain a pool solely through chemical treatment without mechanical filtration.

 Choosing the Right Equipment Size